jcfk/vim-mdkasten/README.md

 ## Quick intro

-Create a dir named `.mdkasten` in the directory `/path/to/kasten` containing the markdown files.
-Directory `/path/to/kasten` becomes the *zettelkasten root directory*.
-All markdown files beneath this point become *zettelkasten files*.
+Write the global `g:mdkasten` in your vimrc:

+    let g:mdkasten = [
+        {
+            "root": "/path/to/kasten",
+            "prunes": ["/paths", "/to", "/ignore"],
+            "priorities": ["/paths", "/to", "/search/first", "/"]
+        }
+    ]

+Each element of this list is the metadata for one zettelkasten instance.
+The *zettelkasten root directory* is the location of the zettellkasten.
+Markdown files under this point and not in a pruned directory are called *zettelkasten files*.
+See "search" for info on priorities.

-Inside any markdown file `/path/to/kasten/file1.md`, you can include **relative links**:
+Inside any zettelkasten file `/path/to/kasten/file1.md`, you can include **relative links**:

     # Contents of `/path/to/kasten/file1.md`